 Speed value adjusts the playback speed of the selected Clip.
-A drop-down list offers preset val-
+A drop-down list offers preset values.
+This setting affects only the speed of the Clip in the Timeline.
+There is no picture

-Speed appears on the Clip when the Timeline playback speed is different to the original fps of the
+Speed appears on the Clip when the Timeline playback speed is different to the original fps of the >>>